Chavakkad: Demographics

-As of 2001 India census, Chavakkad had a population of 38,138.
-Males constitute 46% of the population and females 54%.
-Chavakkad has an average literacy rate of 81%, higher than the national average of 59.5%; with male literacy of 83% and female literacy of 79%.
-11% of the population is under 6 years of age.
+According to the 2011 census of India, Chavakkad had a population of 39,098.
+Males constitute 45.42% of the population and females 54.58%.
+Chavakkad has an average literacy rate of 94.36%, higher than the national average of 74.04%; with male literacy of 95.95% and female literacy of 93.08%.
+12.03% of the population is under 6 years of age.

+The major religious identities include Islam (53.58%), Hinduism (41.87%) and Christianity (4.25%), while 0.3% are either practicing other religions or have no religious identity.

 Government

 The Chavakkad Panchayath was established in 1918.
 Later on 1 October 1978, the Panchayat was upgraded to the status of a Municipality with an area of 12.41 km^{2} and is divided into 27 electoral wards.
 In 2010, the electoral wards were increased to 29.
 The municipality has a total population of 37,789 and a density of 3,045 per km^{2}.
 Chavakkad is a Grade-III Municipality and the headquarters of the Chavakkad Taluk.

 Chavakkad houses the Judicial First Class Magistrate Court and Munsif Courts.
 It also has a Sub Jail.
+Major political parties here include the Indian Union Muslim League, Indian National Congress, and the Communist Party of India (Marxist).

 Education

-Chavakkad educational district has 93 high schools, three special schools, one Kalamandalam arts school, two schools for the deaf, and a fisheries’ school.
+Chavakkad educational district has 93 high schools, three special schools, one Kalamandalam arts school, two schools for the deaf, and a fisheries' school.
 Kadappuram Government Higher Secondary School, M.R.R.M.H.S, St Joseph's School, I.D.C IEHS, St Francis ICSE School, Amrita Vidyalayam, Rajah School, MIC English School, National Huda School, Focus IEHS School, Sree Narayana Vidyaniketan Central School, and V.R.
 Appu Master Memorial Higher Secondary School are some of the prominent schools in and near Chavakkad.

 Transport

 Road

 National Highway 66, commonly referred to as NH 66, passes through the Chavakkad town.

-This busy National Highway runs roughly north–south along the western coast of India, parallel to Western Ghats.
-It connects Mumbai to Cochin, passing through the states of Maharashtra, Goa, Karnataka, and Kerala.
+It connects Mumbai in the north to Cochin and Trivandrum in the south, passing through the states of Maharashtra, Goa, Karnataka, and Kerala.
 Another road is State Highway 50 that starts in Chavakkad and ends in Wadakkancherry.
-The highway is 31.515 km long.
 Chavakkad has a municipal bus stand with frequent buses to and from Ernakulam, Kozhikode, Ponnani, the district headquarters Thrissur and to other nearby towns.
-All private and KSRTC buses that ply southward from Guruvayur and other northern towns stop at Chavakkad.

 Railway

-The nearest railway station to Chavakkad is about four kilometers away.
-Guruvayur railway station lies in the Thrissur–Guruvayur section.
-Thrissur railway station is the major railhead near to Chavakkad from where you can get all South Indian and North Indian trains.
+The nearest railway station to Chavakkad is at a distance of 5 km.
+Guruvayur railway station lies on the Thrissur–Guruvayur section.
+Thrissur railway station, located 27 km to the southeast, is the major railhead for Chavakkad and provides connectivity to major cities across India.

 Airport

-The nearest airport is the Cochin International Airport at Nedumbassery which is about 80 km away.
+The nearest airport is the Cochin International Airport at Nedumbassery which is about 75 km away.
 All international, domestic and chartered flights are available here.
-Calicut International Airport at Karipur is about 104 km away.
+Calicut International Airport at Karipur is about 85 km away.